Nilabha13/FastChat-221BHackerStreet/README.md

 User at this point connects to key server at port 5013.
 Sends message {'command':'STORE', 'username':'username', 'key':'key'}.
 Keyserver sends back either {'command':'ERROR'} which implies user already exists or it sends back {'command':'INFO'} which means successful keyserver insertion done.
 Then user disconnects from keyserver and starts sending regular messages.

 If username exists, send back a message: {'command':'existing user'}.
 User should be shown suitable message by client and client will send back user entered password.
 Message of form: {'command':'password authenticate', 'password': 'password'}.
 Server checks password.
 If wrong, send back message: {'command':'re-enter'}.
 This causes process to repeat.
-Else, server sends back message: {'command':'password accepted'}.
 If password wrong more than 3 times, server sends message {'command':'error', 'type':'wrong password error'}.
 Server then disconnects from client.
 Once client properly connected and authenticated, read pending messages from the database.
 If any messages found, send a message to client: {'command':'pending messages', 'messages':[] (this is an array of all messages, each has regular message format)}.